Program Policies

 Academic Probation

 A student with a semester or cumulative GPA of less than 3.00 will be placed on academic probation.
 Any MSPA student placed on academic probation will be required to meet with the faculty advisor and MSPA program director to develop a remediation plan.
-During the subsequent semester, a student must achieve a semester GPA of 3.00 or better and improve the cumulative GPA to 3.00 or better in order to be removed from academic probation.
-Two consecutive terms of enrollment with a semester or cumulative GPA of less than 3.00 will result in dismissal from the program.
+During the subsequent semester, a student must achieve a semester GPA of 3.00 or better and improve the cumulative GPA to 3.00 or better to be removed from academic probation.
+Two terms of enrollment with a semester or cumulative GPA of less than 3.00 will result in dismissal from the program.
+The following will be required for the student to be removed from probation to a good standing status:

-- Semester GPA of 3.0
+- Semester GPA of 3.0 and above

 Remediation and Deceleration Policy (A3.15c)